A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Introduction

 In this paper, we propose a novel framework for bidirectional decoding that supports a variety of model architectures.
-Unlike previous work (Section~\ref{sec:related}), at each step the model chooses to generate a token on the left, generate a token on the right, or join the left and right sequences.
+Unlike previous work (\S\ref{sec:related}), at each step the model chooses to generate a token on the left, generate a token on the right, or join the left and right sequences.

 This proposal is appealing for several reasons.
-First, as a general framework, this approach supports a wide variety of model architectures that may be task-specific.
-Further, it generalizes L2R and R2L decoders, as the model could potentially choose to generate sequences in a purely unidirectional fashion.
-Finally, the model has the ability to decide which generation order is best for each sequence, and can even produce parts of a sequence from each direction.
+As a general framework, this approach supports a wide variety of model architectures that may be task-specific.
+Further, it generalizes L2R and R2L decoders, as the model can choose to generate sequences in a purely unidirectional fashion.
+Finally, the model is able to decide which generation order is best for each sequence, and can even produce parts of a sequence from each direction.
 This is particularly appropriate for a task like inflection, where many words are naturally split into stem and affix.
-For example, when returning a verb like \texttt{walked}, the model may chose to generate the stem \texttt{walk} from the left and the suffix \texttt{ed} from the right.
+For example, when producing the form \texttt{walked}, the model may chose to generate the stem \texttt{walk} from the left and the suffix \texttt{ed} from the right.

-We explore several methods for training models under this framework, and find that they are highly effective on the 2023 SIGMORPHON shared task on inflection.
-Our method improves by over 4 points in average accuracy over a typical L2R model, and one of our loss functions is particularly adept at learning split points for words with a clear affix.
-We also present results on the 2022 shared task \cite{kodner-etal-2022-sigmorphon}, which has a very different data distribution; our system beats all submitted systems on this task, setting SOTA.
+We explore several methods for training models under this framework, and find that they are highly effective on the 2023 SIGMORPHON shared task on inflection \cite{goldman-etal-2023-sigmorphon}.
+Our method improves by over {4 points} in average accuracy over a typical L2R model, and one of our loss functions is particularly adept at learning split points for words with a clear affix.
+We also set SOTA on both the 2022 and 2023 shared tasks \cite{kodner-etal-2022-sigmorphon}, which have very different data distributions.